 What are the 7 principles of GDPR?

-GDPR principles are a backbone of GDPR compliance and organizations are obligated to comply with them.
+GDPR principles are a backbone of compliance and include:

 - Lawfulness, fairness, and transparency principle means you should process personal data within the lines of the law, and based on what you have communicated to the individual